Angel tube station: Station rebuilding

+The old station building, although now closed to the public, houses ventilation systems and other services for the platforms below.

 Former siding

 When Angel was first opened, a long dead-end siding was provided for train stabling, converging from the left onto the northbound line just south of the station.
 This was retained over the years but eventually it was closed on 23 January 1959 (along with the signal box at the south end of the platform) to simplify through running.
 The siding lay derelict and unused until the rebuilding scheme.
 Part of the siding was used as the northbound diversion tunnel, which branched off the existing northbound line, cut through into the end of the siding and continued along it until it branched off left to the new northbound platform.